 How You Can Help Your Child Follow Social Rules

 You can start by breaking down social rules in ways your child can understand and practice.
 Role-playing games can be a good way to model appropriate behavior and help him practice responding to different social situations.
 You can also use your child’s favorite TV shows to focus on reading body language and other social cues.

-Parenting Coach has strategies for helping your child work on interacting, fitting in and other everyday challenges.
+Explore hundreds of age-specific strategies for helping your child work on interacting, fitting in and other everyday social challenges.
 Be sure to praise him for successful social interactions, too.
 Giving your child positive—and very specific—feedback can reinforce the behaviors you want him to repeat.

 If your child’s social difficulties persist, you may want to consider having him join a social skills group at school or in the community.
 With practice and support, your child can learn to connect with others successfully.

 Learn more about why kids may struggle with social skills

 .
 Find out what to do if you think your child might have a learning or attention issue

 .
 And explore a collection of resources to help your child with social rules and cues